The Greatest 70mm Race

-David Brynskov and his dad were already seated, as was the former Kino manger Erik Hamre, and Morten "Mr Dancan" Jacobsen who has also been a guest in Karlsruhe.
+David and Martin Brynskov were already seated, as was the former Kino manger Erik Hamre, and Morten "Mr Dancan" Jacobsen who has also been a guest in Karlsruhe.
 Behind us were Per Tofte Nielsen, projectionist at the Danish Cinematek and director Simon Wasiolek ("Diamantpigen").
 It was a very mature audience, who probably have seen the film before.
 Sune introduced the show, but did not bother to go on stage with a microphone.
 A little festival fatigue perhaps?

 Titled "Alle Tiders Race" in Denmark, the film originally opened as a Cinerama presentation at the Kinopalæet 9.
 June 1966, and played until 21.
 August 1966.
 Originally, the Super Technirama 70 short film "Shellarama" was shown before the main feature.
 "Race" was re-released a few times, including an encore one-week 70mm run at the 3 Falke Bio Todd-AO theatre from 23.
 July 1980 until 29.
 July 1980.